How to Become a Police Officer in Kansas

-Police officers and deputies make a good living in Kansas, with an average annual salary of $44,050.1 For hopeful new recruits, the outlook for working in law enforcement in Kansas is positive.
-Projections predict that the number of positions will grow by an average of 250 openings each year between now and 2022, which represents an increase of 6.3%, which is higher than the national average.6
+Kansas police officers and sheriff’s deputies make an average annual salary of $47,920.1 For hopeful new recruits, the outlook for working in law enforcement in Kansas is positive.
+Projections predict that the number of positions will grow by an average of 37 openings each year between now and 2026, which represents an overall increase of 6%.9

 Police and Sheriff Patrol Officer Salary in Kansas

 Data from the Bureau of Labor Statistics as of May 2017.1

 1. Bureau of Labor Statistics, State Occupational Employment and Wage Estimates, Kansas: https://www.bls.gov/oes/current/oes_ks.htm

 2. Best Places to Live in Kansas: https://www.bestplaces.net/state/kansas